epamvadym/temp/README.md

 When the project is built, there two ways how to run tests:
 #### From Android Studio:
-Open the app/java folder, right ckick the test directory and run it
+Open the `app/java` folder, right click the test directory and run it

 ![run studio](https://user-images.githubusercontent.com/36236584/36541485-bc6cabd4-17e6-11e8-854c-82779c3642a1.png)